© 2023 Truthout

 Truthout is a nonprofit news organization dedicated to providing independent reporting and commentary on a diverse range of social justice issues.
 Since our founding in 2001, we have anchored our work in principles of accuracy, transparency, and independence from the influence of corporate and political forces.

-Truthout works to spark action by revealing systemic injustice and providing a platform for progressive and transformative ideas, through in-depth investigative reporting and critical analysis.
-With a powerful, independent voice, we will spur transformations in consciousness and inspire both policy change and direct action.
+Truthout works to spark action by revealing systemic social, racial, economic and environmental injustice and providing a platform for progressive and transformative ideas, through in-depth investigative reporting and critical analysis.
+With a powerful, independent voice, we spur transformations in consciousness and inspire both policy change and direct action.
 For more on our editorial approach, please read “Remaking Media in the Pursuit of Justice” and “A Call to the Media: Let’s Go Beyond ‘Preserving Democracy.’”

 In order to remain free of bias and adhere to high editorial standards, Truthout accepts no advertising or corporate backing.
 Instead, we depend on our readers, and a handful of foundations who support our mission, to make our work possible: Donations from individual readers have accounted for an average 81 percent of our annual budget over the last five years.
 Readers and foundations who donate to Truthout do so in their knowledge that our editorial principles and judgment are in no way influenced by those donations — they support us not in spite of the fact that we scrupulously maintain our editorial independence (even when it comes to our largest contributors), but because of that integrity.